dp-isi/VaryingSkinTone/README.md

 --------------------------------------------------------------------------------------------------------------
-The code is tested in the following versions: keras = '2.2.4' tensorflow = '1.14.0' python = '2.7.12'
+The code is tested in the following versions:<br>
+keras = '2.2.4'
+tensorflow = '1.14.0'
+python = '2.7.12'